Dental & Oral Health Screening

 - Floss daily.

-- All family members should see a dentist twice a year for preventive care and cleaning.
+- All family members should see a dentist twice a year for preventive care and cleaning, including professional cleaning.

 - Bottles and sippy cups should not be propped or left with infants when caregivers are not actively feeding the child.